 Twenty years ago, the public and the press opined that the idea of a BMW SUV was interesting but wrong.
 Today, it’s par for the course; some of the brand’s best-selling models are SUVs.
-That lineup is growing again with the addition of a range-topping model called the X7 that will take BMW into a segment it has never played in before.
+That lineup is growing again at the 2018 Los Angeles Auto Show with the addition of a range-topping model called the X7 that will take BMW into a segment it has never played in before.

 As its name implies, the 203-inch long BMW X7 is the 7 Series of the SUV world.
 And as we expected, the Concept X7 unveiled in 2017 was, in fact, the production model with a handful of futuristic design tweaks.
 Its front end is dominated by the largest, most extroverted rendition of BMW’s historic kidney grille we’ve seen to date; you could almost park an Isetta bubble car on it.
 It’s flanked by swept-back headlights inspired by the ones seen on the latest 7 and 5 Series models.